 23.4 Students who do not pay the tuition fee prior to the first day of class will automatically be withdrawn from the Course.
 In case of late arrival of funds, students may opt to have their funds applied to the next available course with written approval of ITC.

-24.1 The levels of tuition fees and additional student costs are determined per academic year and cover the entire duration of the degree program or certificate.
+24.1 The levels of tuition fees are determined per academic year and cover the entire duration of the degree program or certificate.

-24.2 The tuition fees and the additional student costs are made known to candidates in the brochures and on the ITC website.
+24.2 The tuition fees are made known to candidates in the brochures and on the ITC website.

 24.3 The stipulated tuition fee includes study material provided by ITC and activities arising from the course, unless otherwise stated.